 By following masterclasses from Roos Schuring I realised once again one can always learn from others and it is never too late to learn new skills!

 Plein-air is also a different environment to try out, more lively and fast, because the light changes all the time.
+Although I paint also in my comfortable studio, outdoor painting give a great advantage in colour-experience, speed and looseness.

 I have a permanent exposition-place in Den Haag in Galerie Carré d’Artistes (Passage 16) with my work.